 A thoughtful New York Magazine article that points out the growth of French-speaking peoples and ponders the idea of a "practical" course of study.

 This article explains aspects of a study indicating advantages of an early start to second language learning.

 All About the IB

 Trying to understand the IB Diploma Program?
-This overview in The Telegraph is a useful resource and this article highlights some advantages.
-Finally, you may be interested in what a representative from the Stanford University Admissions Office has to say about the IB Diploma Program: watch this video.
+This overview in The Telegraph is a useful resource or you may be interested in what a representative from the Stanford University Admissions Office has to say about the IB Diploma Program: watch this video.